-Ve ehic cle Description:

-Ná ame e of Operator: Date:
+Name of Operator: Date:

-] ] Mileage log with credit card, insurance paperwork and Accident Report Form [UTNHERI.AR2016] present

-[ ] Fuel level sufficient for day's activity

-[ ] Visual inspection of tire condition and pressure

-[ ] Headlight and taillight test

-[ ] Trailer light test (if present)

-[ ] Trailer air line inspection (if present and applicable)

-[ ] Isolation bag visual inspection and pressure check (if applicable)

-[ ] Oil reservoir check (if applicable)
+- [] Mileage log with credit card, insurance paperwork and Accident Report Form [UTNHERI.AR2016] present - [] Fuel level sufficient for day's activity - [] Visual inspection of tire condition and pressure - [] Headlight and taillight test - [] Trailer light test (if present) - [] Trailer air line inspection (if present and applicable) - [] Isolation bag visual inspection and pressure check (if applicable) - [] Oil reservoir check (if applicable)

-lo to cc gbo the orre problems observed in the vehicle inspection will be entered into the vehicle's ook.
-The operator of the vehicle is responsible for communicating the problem e Chief Engineer or Operations Manager and either taking appropriate ctive action to return the vehicle to a safe operating condition, or halting use e vehicle until sufficient corrective action has been taken.
+Any problems observed in the vehicle inspection will be entered into the vehicle's logbook.
+The operator of the vehicle is responsible for communicating the problem to the Chief Engineer or Operations Manager and either taking appropriate corrective action to return the vehicle to a safe operating condition, or halting use of the vehicle until sufficient corrective action has been taken.

-No ote S: